vk2kvp/GD77-codeplug/README.md

 - Created scan lists for ACT and NSW DMR-MARC and DMR+ repeaters and set the corresponding "Scan" channel to auto scan.
 Added the appropriate scan list to all channels with 2x as prefix in channel name.
 - Identified an issue with the 15th scan list where it would not hold the channels added.
 Instead the channels would revert to ones earlier in the channel list.
 No further scan lists added.
 GB3GF advised of a bug in CPS 2.0.5 limiting scan lists frequencies to 1byte (255 limit).
 I will make future updates using CSV files and GB3GF's CSV tool available from http://www.gb3gf.co.uk/downloads.html
 - Added corresponding CSV files to this repository in GD77-All_AU_Codeplug_v0.5_csv.zip

+<b>Release Notes - GD77_All_AU_DMR+analog_v0.6</b>
+- Completed scan lists for all DMR-MARC and DMR+ repeaters (using GB3GF's CSV tool to export and import). <b>NOTE:</b> DO NOT open the Scan Lists in CSP v2.0.5 for my codeplugs gtom v0.6 onwards.
+This will destroy most of the scan lists.
+To edit the scan lists.
+Use GB3GF's CSV tool to export and import.